MortezaAdl/Fine-tuned-YOLOv7-for-Fisheye/README.md

 ### Rotation-Augmented Training

 - **Problem**: Traditional CNNs are not rotation-equivariant, causing their performance to suffer when applied to non-upright objects in fisheye images.
-- **Solution**: We apply rotation augmentation by including rotated versions of training images to improve the model's robustness and its ability to recognize features in different orientations.
+- **Solution**: We apply rotation augmentation by including rotated versions of training images to improve the model's robustness and ability to recognize features in different orientations.

 ### Data Preparation